besworks/llm-complete/DEVELOPMENT.md

 ## Model Configuration

 Load a local model using GPT4All bindings.
-If you want to experiment with different models you could read these values in from ENV or json file easy enough.
+If you want to experiment with different models you can read these values in from ENV.

 ```javascript
 // Get model config path